antD97/SDPS/readme.md

   the next combat tick.
 It's difficult to tell which gods and items have this behavior so:
   **whenever you want to record DPS or total damage, be sure to click "Reset" and then do another** **tick of damage to reveal any damage ticks that may have been hidden.**

-- In the "Odin bots" section of jungle practice, there are three Odin bots to the immediate left.
-  These bots are handy for DPS calculations.
-The first one matches your character's level, the second one is level one, and the third one is level twenty.
-There are also buttons to the right that let you change the amount of protections they have.

-- If you are in a match, and the DPS log says "End", try typing the command `/combatlog toggle piped` into Smite chat again.
-You may have accidentally entered it twice which prevents SDPS from monitoring your combat log.

 ## Building